visgl/deck.gl/examples/website/3d-tiles/README.md

 ### Data format

 Sample data is stored in Cesium ion server.
-To use your own data, checkout the [documentation of Tile3DLayer](../../../docs/layers/tile-3d-layer.md)
+To use your own data, check out the [documentation of Tile3DLayer](../../../docs/layers/tile-3d-layer.md)